k4sth4/Malicious-HTA-File/README.md

 # Demonstration

-## Creating a malicious hta file to execute a calc.exe
+## Creating a malicious hta file to execute calc.exe

 open Visual Studio Code on the attacker-windows VM and create a new file.
 ```markdown